 “Practical guidance on how to negotiate the epidemic levels of confusion in our frenetic world.
 The Mussar tradition offers a path of wisdom and authentic holiness that has stood the test of time.
 Alan Morinis has made a significant contribution in helping reveal Mussar’s transformative power.” -Larry Dossey, MD, author of The Extraordinary Healing Power of Ordinary Things

 Jewish by birth, though from a secular family, Alan Morinis took a deep journey into Hinduism and Buddhism as a young man.
-He received a doctorate from Oxford University for his study of Hindu pilgrimage, learned yoga in India with B.K.S.
+He earned his doctorate from Oxford University for his study of Hindu pilgrimage, learned yoga in India with B.K.S.
 Iyengar, and attended his first Buddhist meditation course in the Himalayas in 1974.
 But in 1997, when his film career went off track, and he reached for some spiritual oxygen, this time he felt inspired to explore his Jewish heritage.
 In his reading, he happened upon a tradition of spiritual practice called Mussar that dates from the 10th century and became a socio-spiritual movement in 19th century Europe.
 Gradually he realized he had stumbled on an insightful discipline for self-development, complete with meditative, contemplative, chanting, and other well-developed transformative practices designed to penetrate the deepest roots of the inner life.

-Mussar transformed Alan Morinis’ life.
-He has written this book because the wisdom and practices that helped him so much have not penetrated the world beyond the confines of Orthodox Judaism and may not be fully appreciated even there at this time.
-His hope is that Jews and non-Jews alike will find in Mussar a time-tested path of spiritual practice that will help them discover the hidden radiance within.
+Alan’s hope is that Jews and non-Jews alike will find in Mussar a time-tested path of spiritual practice that will help them discover the hidden radiance within.

 BOOKS BY TMI FACULTY